In Person VOLUNTEER TRAINING IS CURRENTLY CANCELED.

 - Update Volunteer Training - UVT (4 hrs) Annually each volunteer is required to attend a four-hour refresher class to remain active.
 These classes are offered throughout the year at various locations around Colorado.
 See the current Volunteer Training Schedule for dates and locations.

 - Guest Access.
 Individuals who are potential volunteers or are affiliated with an approved special event must complete and submit a Guidelines for Guest (AR 900-1J) and a Consent to Search form (AR 300-27C) to affected facilities for consideration.

 Faith Item Donations

-Faith and Citizen Programs accepts donations of allowable group and personal faith property items, as well as monetary trust fund donations in accordance with Administrative Regulation 800-2, Religious Trust Fund Accounts.
+Faith and Citizen Programs accepts donations of allowable group and personal faith property items.
 All items are required to be approved and processed through Faith and Citizen Programs.
 Unsolicited items sent to the department or any facility without prior approval will be denied.
 Approval by Faith and Citizen Programs must occur before a facility takes custody of the item(s).
 Friends and family members of incarcerated individuals may not donate or have others donate items to specific offenders, facilities, or groups.
 Offenders may not solicit donations of personal faith items for themselves or facility faith groups.
 Approved individuals/organizations may donate items only through Faith and Citizen Programs.
 (Refer to AR 800-1 Attachment “I.”) Once a donation is made, it becomes the property of the CDOC.
 Distribution will be determined by Faith and Citizen Programs and based on statewide needs.

 - Offenders may not donate faith property to faith groups or individuals.